peakacom/peaka-api-mcp-server/README.md

 This server enables LLMs to access Peaka's API endpoints for programmatic interaction with your data platform.

+## Requirements

+- You'll need a Peaka Partner API key to use this server.
+Check out the [Peaka Documentation](https://docs.peaka.com/how-to-guides/how-to-manage-partner-api-key#how-to-manage-your-partner-api) for detailed instructions on creating and managing your API key.

 ## Usage with Claude Desktop

 - Edit the configuration file `config.json`: